dopeboy321/thm_presecurity/PreSecurity/01-Windows-Fundamentals.md

 <img src="images/win-settings.png" width="800" />

-Control Panel is the menu where you will access more complex and perform more complex actions.
-In some cases, you can start in Settings and end up in the Control Panel.
+The Control Panel is the place where you will access more complex and perform more complex system actions.
+In some cases, you may start in Settings and end up in the Control Panel.

-If unclear which to open - use the `Start Menu` and serach for it.
+If unclear which to open - use the `Start Menu` and search for it.

+Objective of this Task was to answer the question:

+**In the Control Panel, change the view to Small icons.
+What is the last setting in the Control Panel view?**

+Answer: Windows Defender Firewall